WofWca/snowflake-generalized/README.md

 <!-- FYI we also talk about the fork's changes below. -->
 This project is based on a _fork_ of Snowflake.
+The majority of the changes relevant to this project are in that fork.
 The difference between the fork and the original can be found [here](https://gitlab.torproject.org/WofWca/snowflake/-/compare/main...for-snowflake-generalized?from_project_id=43).
 In summary, the changes are: